mozilla-releng/balrog/docs/source/infrastructure.rst

 Support & Escalation
 --------------------

 RelEng is the first point of contact for issues.
-To contact them, follow `the standard RelEng escalation path <https://wiki.mozilla.org/ReleaseEngineering#Contacting_Release_Engineering>`_.
+To contact them, follow `the standard RelEng escalation path <https://mozilla-hub.atlassian.net/wiki/spaces/RelEng/overview#%F0%9F%93%B2-Contact-Us>`_.

-If RelEng is unable to correct the issue, they may `escalate to CloudOps <https://mana.mozilla.org/wiki/display/SVCOPS/Contacting+Services+SRE>`_.
+If RelEng is unable to correct the issue, or unavailable, it can be escalated to the `Services SRE (Purple) team <https://mozilla-hub.atlassian.net/wiki/spaces/SRE/pages/27920178/Services+SRE+-+Purple+Team>`_

 --------------------
 Monitoring & Metrics